-Statistics indicate that boys and young men are more likely to be affected by poor mental health but that these difficulties are often undetected.
-In addition, most mental ill health conditions that impact adult life-and make men more vulnerable to depression, body image issues, and suicide, for example-start in early-mid adolescence.

-Parents, carers, and educators are in a strong position to make a positive difference to the wellbeing of boys and young men in terms of being able to provide the first line of support, start a conversation, and seek effective intervention.
+INTRODUCTION Statistics indicate that boys and young men are more likely to be affected by poor mental health but that these difficulties are often undetected.
+In addition most mental ill health conditions that impact adult life, making men more vulnerable to depression, body image issues and suicide for example, start in early-mid adolescence.
+Parents, carers and Educators are in a strong position to make a positive difference to the wellbeing of boys and young men terms of being able to provide the first line of support, start a conversation and seek effective intervention.
 We hope that these practical tips will help you to feel prepared and confident to take that first step.

-TOP TIPS FOR PARENTS AND CARERS: HANDLING YOUNG MEN'S MENTAL HEALTH

-By Dr Nihara Krause, Consultant Clinical Psychologist
+©stem 10 TOP TIPS FOR PARENTS IN HANDLING BOYS' AND YOUNG MEN'S MENTAL HEALTH By Dr Nihara Krause, Consultant Clinical Psychologist

 It's never too early to start talking about mental health with your son(s).
 Talking whilst sharing an activity, such as watching or playing a game, works better than simply sharing feelings and worries.
 Boys and young men are more likely to use unhealthy coping mechanisms such as drinking too much alcohol or smoking more.
 Keep an eye and provide alternative, more helpful coping mechanisms such as going for a regular run with you or taking up a new hobby.

-Research shows that many boys and young men act out their troubles through disruptive, aggressive, or even violent behaviours.
+Research their trop behaviou express Research shows that many boys and young men act out their troubles through disruptive, aggressive or even violent behaviours.
 Work with them to help them understand and express what emotions they may be communicating through their actions.

-Boys and young men may express their anxiety through physical symptoms such as headaches, gastrointestinal problems, and muscle pain.
+Boys and young men may express their anxiety through physical symptoms such as headaches, gastrointestinal problems and muscle pain.
 Address any worries and anxieties alongside seeking support for the physical symptoms they present with.

-Boys and young men may tend to present with a high level of sleep disturbance when their mood is low.
+5 Boys and young men may tend to present with a high level of sleep disturbance when their mood is low.
 Work with them on identifying what might be impacting their mood and agree on a sleep strategy that helps.